-This report is for Cabinet to note Hampshire County Council's progress and performance with regards to safeguarding vulnerable children.
+This report is for the Children and Families Advisory Panel to note Hampshire County Council's progress and performance with regards to safeguarding vulnerable children.
 As such it creates no disadvantage or inequality and the activity described serves to reduce inequality for some of the county's most vulnerable children.